17 Signs of a Condescending Person in Relationships & How to Deal

 If your spouse is condescending, they will remind you how important it is to act in a certain way.

 For example, condescending behavior may include telling you to dress, eat, speak, or walk in a particular manner.
-Nothing you do is acceptable, and you may lose yourself in pleasing them.
+Nothing you do is acceptable, and you may lose yourself in trying to please them.

 6. They believe they are perfect